 There are so many reasons why Iran will steal your heart.
 First of all, the architecture in this country is absolutely mind-blowing.
 You’re looking at some of the finest Persian mosques and palaces in the world that have stood for centuries through multiple kingdoms and dynasties.
 You’ll learn about the incredible history behind these attractions and will get an insightful glimpse into life during the Persian Empire.
 History fans, this is your place!
 Even if you’re not a big history buff, you can still spend hours admiring the intricate tilework on the buildings.
 It’s truly a marvelous sight.

 Iran is also filled with breathtaking nature, stylish traditional houses, and charming gardens.
-Even the restaurants and accommodations in the country are gloriously decorated with colorful stained-glass windows and other traditional elements.
+Even the restaurants and accommodations in the country are gloriously decorated with colorful stained-glass windows.
 A trip to Iran is so much more than just a visually-pleasing experience though; it’s just as culturally-rich as well.
-The local cuisine is a must-try, the welcoming locals are more than eager to have a conversation with you, and as mentioned before, you’ll most likely get invited to have a meal or two in their homes.
+The local cuisine is a must-try, the welcoming locals are more than eager to have a conversation with you, and you’ll most likely get invited to have a meal or two in their homes too.

 Where to Stay in Iran